-Moms & More.
-Moms & More is a ministry designed for females.
-The purpose of Moms & More is to provide encouragement, support, and opportunities for spiritual growth.
-Women are invited to luncheons, group outings with children, ladies night out, and prayer groups.
+Women's Fellowship.
+Women's Fellowship is a ministry designed for females.
+The purpose of Women's Fellowship is to provide encouragement, support, and opportunities for spiritual growth.
+Women are invited to luncheons, group outings, ladies night out, and prayer groups.